pseudomarkets/PMPortfolioPerformanceServiceAPI/README.md

 * MS SQL Server 2017+
 * Mongo DB 4.x

+# Performance Data
+The service currently performs the following calculations:
+* Account level unrealized gain or loss (percentage and numerical)
+* Position level unrealized gain or loss (percentage and numerical)
+* Total current invested value

+Support for realized gain loss, time weighted return, and more will be coming soon.

 # Usage
 This API is designed to be used internally, and has two primary endpoints: